NaokiHori/SimpleVOFSolver/docs/source/numerical_method/index.rst

    \approx
    \overline{u_j \frac{\delta H}{\delta x_j}}^j,

-which is, as is well-known, impractical because of the numerical instability.
+which is, as is well-known, impractical because of numerical instability.
-Thus it is (at least for the time being in the context of finite-difference or volume methods) inevitable to use up-wind schemes.
+Thus it is inevitable to use up-wind schemes in general.
-This treatment, however, suffers from numerical diffusion, which tends to eliminate the sharp nature of the surface.
+This treatment, however, suffers from numerical diffusions, which tend to eliminate the sharp nature of the surface.

 One solution is to control the diffusivity of :math:`H` locally to keep the thickness of the surface, which is categorised as phase-field methods.
 The other solution is to reconstruct the surface every (or one in a few) time steps, which is categorised as volume-of-fluid methods.

-Here I adopt an intermediate solution (very roughly speaking) which is named as `THINC <https://onlinelibrary.wiley.com/doi/abs/10.1002/fld.975>`_ scheme, in which I allow the surface to have a finite thickness, while conduct the surface reconstruction.
+Here I adopt an intermediate solution (very roughly speaking) which is named as `THINC <https://onlinelibrary.wiley.com/doi/abs/10.1002/fld.975>`_ scheme, in which I allow the surface to have a finite thickness, and also conduct surface reconstruction.

-First of all, instead of considering the above equation as it is, I integrate it in a control volume (not limited to a computational grid here):
+First of all, instead of discretising the above equation directly, I integrate it in a control volume:

 .. math::